 Types of Traumatic Brain Injuries

 TBIs can be classified into one of two groups: open or closed.
-An open TBI occurs when the skull is penetrated or fracture in some way.
+An open TBI occurs when the skull is penetrated or fractured.
 It’s usually caused when the head comes into direct contact with another object or surface and is commonly seen in falls, blunt force trauma, or violent attacks.
-Many times, the object that has broken the skull continues into the brain or breaks apart, causing tiny pieces of debris, or shrapnel in the case of a bullet, to become imbedded in the brain tissue.
+Many times, the object that has broken the skull continues into the brain or breaks apart, causing tiny pieces of debris to embed in the brain tissue.

-A closed TBI, believe it or not, can actually be more serious than an open TBI.
-Because the injury is closed, the skull conducts the force of the impact, spreading it over a wide area of the brain.
-When the head withstands an impact but the skull remains intact, there is a greater risk for swelling and bleeding on the brain to occur.
-These symptoms can often result in blood clots, coma, and death.
-A closed TBI may be the result of a hard nock to the head as is seen when a person’s head strikes the dashboard or windshield in a car accident.
+A closed TBI happens when a blow to the head causes the brain to hit the inside of the skull.
+Closed TBIs can be more serious than an open TBI because the skull strikes a wide area of the brain.
+This increases the risk for swelling and bleeding on the brain.
+These symptoms can result in blood clots, coma, and death.
+A closed TBI may be the result of a hard knock to the head like when a person’s head strikes a car dashboard or windshield.

-The root cause of a TBI is usually some kind of blunt or sudden force.
-In some cases, the injury occurs because the head was hit so hard and so fast that it caused the the brain to bounce off the inside of the skull.
+Traumatic brain injuries are caused by some kind of blunt or sudden force.
+In some cases, the head was hit so hard and so fast that it caused the the brain to bounce off the inside of the skull.
 This is often the case when individuals suffer extreme cases of whiplash.
 A TBI can also be caused by damage to brain cells or a rotational force causing the structure of the brain to tear and can be further exacerbated by the swelling that occurs as a result.

 A number of events can lead to traumatic brain injuries, including: